seltee/vireye_tools/README.md

 See command line example in release/build.bat, also there is a hello world program.

 You also need to install clang++ and STM32 ST-LINK Utility to use it.

+### Runner

+It's a program to run other programs for the system.
+After compile put autorun.vex on your SD card.